julian1/reactor/README.md

   - done - write handler

 #### NOTES

-  - issue - with for signals, is that might occur while a callback is running, easy way to deal with this is to create a fifo queue and write it, then use select as way to process.

-  - The  reason  that pselect() is needed is that if one wants to wait for either a signal or for a file descriptor to become ready, then an atomic test is needed to prevent race conditions.

-  - but may not want, instead set the sig mask once on startup when we create the dispatcher

-  - signal, sighandler_t   - behavior varies across unix  - says use sigaction instead

   - /blog - task esp8266, and control registers. screen, minicom, miniterm that I use